VitalikKizlov/ArgyleTest/README.md

 ## Dependencies

-CombineCocoa - publishers for common UIKit controls Kingfisher - for downloading and caching images
+CombineCocoa - publishers for common UIKit controls.
+Kingfisher - for downloading and caching images.